-Parameter Name Valid Range/Set- tings Default Description RxDescrip- tors 80-256 for 82542 and 82543-based adapters 80-4096 for all other supported adapters 256 This value specifies the number of receive buffer descriptors allocated by the driver.
+Parameter Name Valid Range/ Settings Default Description RxDescriptors 80-256 for 82542 and 82543-based adapters 80-4096 for all other supported adapters 256 This value specifies the number of receive buffer descriptors allocated by the driver.
 Increasing this value allows the driver to buffer more incoming packets, at the expense of increased system memory utilization.
 Each descriptor is 16 bytes.
 A receive buffer is also allocated for each descriptor and can be either 2048, 4096, 8192, or 16384 bytes, depending on the MTU setting.
 The maximum MTU size is 16110.
-NOTE: MTU designates the frame size.
-It only needs to be set for Jumbo Frames.
-Depending on the available system resources, the re- quest for a higher number of receive descriptors may be denied.
+NOTE: MTU designates the frame size, and it only needs to be set for Jumbo Frames.
+Depending on the available system resources, the request for a higher number of receive descriptors may be denied.
 In this case, use a lower number.

-Parameter Name Valid Range/Set- tings Default Description RxIntDelay 0-65535 (0=off) 0 This value delays the generation of receive interrupts in units of 1.024 microseconds.
+RxIntDelay 0-65535 (0=off) 0 This value delays the generation of receive interrupts in units of 1.024 microseconds.
 Receive interrupt reduction can improve CPU efficiency if properly tuned for specific network traffic.
 Increasing this value adds extra latency to frame reception and can end up decreasing the throughput of TCP traffic.
 If the system is reporting dropped receives, this value may be set too high, causing the driver to run out of available receive descriptors.
-CAUTION: When setting RxIntDelay to a value other than 0, adapters may hang (stop transmitting) under certain network conditions.
+WARNING: When setting RxIntDelay to a value other than 0 , adapters may hang (stop transmitting) under certain network conditions.
 If this occurs a NETDEV WATCHDOG message is logged in the system event log.
 In addition, the controller is automatically reset, restoring the network connection.
-To eliminate the potential for the hang ensure that RxIntDelay is set to zero.
-RxAbsIntDe- lay 0-65535 (0=off) 128 This value, in units of 1.024 micro- seconds, limits the delay in which a receive interrupt is generated.
+To eliminate the potential for the hang ensure that RxIntDelay is set to zero .
+RxAbsIntDelay 0-65535 (0=off) 128 This value, in units of 1.024 microseconds, limits the delay in which a receive interrupt is generated.
 Useful only if RxIntDelay is non-zero, this value ensures that an interrupt is generated after the initial packet is received within the set amount of time.
-Proper tuning, along with RxInt- Delay, may improve traffic throughput in specific network conditions.
+Proper tuning, along with RxIntDelay , may improve traffic throughput in specific network conditions.
 This parameter is supported only on 82540, 82545 and later adapters.
+Speed 0, 10, 100, 1000 0 Speed forces the line speed to the specified value in megabits per second (Mbps).
+If this parameter is not specified or is set to 0 and the link partner is set to auto-negotiate, the board will auto-detect the correct speed.
+Duplex must also be set when Speed is set to either 10 or 100.
+This parameter is supported only on adapters using copper connections.